albchu/scan-prep/docs/technical-design.md

 ## Overview

-Scan Prep is an Electron-based desktop application designed specifically for **splitting scanned images** into smaller segments.
-The application features a **3-column dark-themed interface** that allows users to navigate files, preview images, split them into sub-images, and export the results with simple rotation capabilities.
+Scan Prep is an Electron-based desktop application designed specifically for **lossless splitting of scanned images** into separate sub-images.
+The application features a **3-column dark-themed interface** that allows users to navigate files, preview images, automatically detect sub-images within scans, and export the individual results.

 ## Technology Stack